crossplatformdev/uConsole-Universal-Expansion-Board/README.md

 ### How to use the board ###
 The intended use is to place the components in a way all the pins can be wired, and glue or solder them to the board.
 Then, you can draw traces of tin over the grid, like in this video: https://www.youtube.com/watch?v=l9Kbr8cPqOE

 However, I strongly recomend to better use wires.
-Wires can be bent, and can cross, and is less harmful to the board.
+Wires can be bent, and them can cross also; and is less harmful to the board.
 You can bend and cross the wires like Ben Eater does for his breadboard computer.
 ![Wiring_1](https://github.com/crossplatformdev/uConsole-Universal-Expansion-Board/blob/main/wiring_example/be1.png)
 ![Wiring_2](https://github.com/crossplatformdev/uConsole-Universal-Expansion-Board/blob/main/wiring_example/be2.png)
 ![Wiring_3](https://github.com/crossplatformdev/uConsole-Universal-Expansion-Board/blob/main/wiring_example/be1.png)